Memories About Petra

 April 11, 2004

 Note: One teaching during the early years was that the "church" (WCG) would flee on the Night Much To Be Remembered (the day which pictured Israel going out of Egypt).
 But Gerald Waterhouse later preached that "some will try and flee ahead of time and be killed, or captured."
 This served the purpose of keeping members fearfully obedient to the "government" of the organization.
 (More about Gerald Waterhouse, Petra, and the Place of Safety, is covered in chapter 18 of Herbert Armstrong's Tangled Web by David Robinson.
 If you are interested in having a PDF copy of the book you can download it here.
-If you do not have a Facebook account, or would rather it be sent through email, please email: williamhohmann @ sbcglobal (dot) net and request it.)
+If you do not have a Facebook account, or would rather it be sent through email, please email: williamhohmann @ sbcglobal (dot) net and request it.

 Raymond Cole (evangelist in WCG; died 9-25-01) told David Robinson (when asked why Petra?) that many of the Psalms included the word "Sela" which means "rock" and Petra meant "rock" so that must be it.
 (Herbert Armstrong's Tangled Web, p.
 237)

 Loma Armstrong is said to be the one that actually came up with Petra as the place of safety (although her husband Herbert got the credit).
 She supposedly read an article in the National Geographic magazine that had an article on "Petra, The Rose Red City" and afterwards suggested to her husband that Petra was probably the place of safety.
 So it became church doctrine.
 (Ibid., p.
 237)

 Worldwide Church of God and the Place of Safety Teaching: